-Deep Learning is a data science method that plays a particularly important role in the context of artificial intelligence.
+Deep Learning is a data science method that plays a major role especially in the context of Artificial Intelligence and Machine Learning.
 More and more applications in everyday life, such as facial recognition software in smartphone cameras, use this method.
 In this blog article, we explain the high relevance of Deep Learning using five practical use cases.

 What is Deep Learning?